L&S Teaching Mentors Program

 Letter of Recommendation

-Submit one faculty/staff member(s) letter of recommendation (3pg. max):
+Submit one faculty/staff member(s) letter of recommendation (1,000 word max):

 - The Letter of Recommendation should speak to the nominee’s excellence in the classroom, experience training or helping other teachers, commitment to improving their own and other’s teaching, and their passion, dedication, or unique approach to teaching.
 Letters of Recommendation that include specific examples of these qualities will be looked on more favorably.
 We know that only excellent TAs are being nominated – why did you choose to nominate this TA over other excellent TAs in your program?